gaffarelj/VKI_MarsABE/SPARTA/README.md

 bash run_all.sh
 ```

-The SPARTA data files decribing the geometry can be converted to ParaView by using the following command (from the [paraview/surf](paraview/surf) folder):
+The SPARTA data files describing the geometry can be converted to ParaView by using the following command (from the [paraview/surf](paraview/surf) folder):
 ```
 pvpython ../../tools/surf2paraview.py ../../setup/data/data.CS_XXXX CS_XXXX
 ```